Purachatra Jayakara: Biography

 Prince Purachatra Jayakara was born on 23 January 1881, in the compound of the Grand Palace.
 He was the 35th son of Chulalongkorn and Consort Wad.
-He received the education in Suankularb Wittayalai School.
-In 1894, he attended Harrow School, England.
-Then attended School of Engineering at Trinity College, Cambridge, and engineering at Chatham.
-And he attended studying in France and Netherlands in the School of engineering of digging dam-canals.
+He began his education at Suankularb Wittayalai School, followed by attendance at Harrow School in 1894.
+The prince then attended the School of Engineering at Trinity College, Cambridge, and engineering at Chatham.
+He also studied in France and Netherlands in the School of engineering of digging dam-canals.
 After graduating, he went back to work in England.
-He became the officer of the Institution of Civil engineer.
+He became an officer of the Institution of Civil Engineers.

-He came back to Thailand in 1904.
-He worked as the military engineer, and officer of the Siamese Royal Army.
-He had served for 17 years.
-He developed the Siamese Department of Engineering militaries in his knowledge he got from the western.
-Later he retired himself and moved to Singapore with his family in 1933.
-He resided there until his death on 14 September 1936, at the age of 55.
+He returned to Thailand in 1904, working as a military engineer and officer of the Siamese Royal Army.
+He developed the Siamese Department of Engineering militaries using knowledge gained from his Western education.
+In 1933, he retired to Singapore with his family, residing there until his death on 14 September 1936, at the age of 55.